jigs1996/v7-docs/content/guides/http/routing.md

 # Routing

 This guide covers routing in AdonisJS applications.
-You will learn how to define routes for different HTTP methods, handle dynamic route parameters with validation, organize routes into groups with shared configuration, generate RESTful resource routes, apply middleware to routes, register domain-specific routes, build type-safe URLs using the URL builder, and extend the router with custom functionality.
+You will learn how to:

+- Define routes for different HTTP methods
+- Handle dynamic route parameters with validation
+- Organize routes into groups with shared configuration
+- Generate RESTful resource routes
+- Apply middleware to routes
+- Register domain-specific routes
+- Build type-safe URLs using the URL builder
+- Extend the router with custom functionality

 ## Overview